-> So, Intelligent Design was born.
+So, Intelligent Design was born.

 Intelligent Design was hatched by college-educated creationists with real degrees in science and other disciplines.
-Early on they seem to have been sitting back and giving only lip service to the high school team.
-The college crowd jumped into the game when they noticed the home team was losing.
+Early on they seem to have been sitting back and giving only lip service, if even that, to the high school team.
+Apparently the college crowd jumped into the game when they noticed the home team was losing.